BestTimesToVisit.com Logo

 Trams (Tramway de Bordeaux)

-Tip:Purchase tickets from machines at tram stops before boarding; tickets are not sold on board.
-Validate your ticket in the machines on the platform *before* you get on.
-A common mistake is not validating, which can result in a hefty fine.
-Download the 'TCore' app for real-time schedules and route planning.
+Tip:Purchase tickets from machines at tram stops before boarding – tickets are not sold on board.
+Validate your ticket in the machines on the platform or inside the tram to avoid hefty fines.
+The TBM (Transports Bordeaux Métropole) app is excellent for planning routes and checking schedules.

 Bicycle Sharing (VCub)

-Tip:Download the 'VCub' app to locate stations and bikes.
-Be mindful of pedestrian zones and cycle paths; always lock your bike securely at a designated station.
-Tourists often underestimate the distance between stations, so check the app for availability before you set off.
+Tip:Download the VCub app to locate available bikes and stations.
+Be mindful of pedestrian zones and always lock your bike properly at a designated station.
+Tourists often forget to check bike availability before heading out, so a quick app check is crucial.

 River Shuttle (Bat3)